saschaklatt/gridl/docs/example-iterating.md

 const copy = origin.map((value, position, src) => {
     // value: the current value
     // position: the position of the current value
-    // src: the same as data
+    // src: the same as origin (the current gridl instance, not the data array) return 'x';
-    return 'x';
 });